 I haven’t, and that doesn’t happen by accident.

-All of the top brand style guides outline rules for exactly how to use their logos, to make sure nobody sends the wrong message with their brand.
+All of the top brand style guides outline clear brand guidelines and rules for exactly how to use their logos, to make sure nobody sends the wrong message with their brand.

 That includes specifications on how much space to leave around their logos, just like Snapchat, Medium, Facebook, and Spotify have done in their brand style guides: